I feel like the title should probably have a question mark after it because, honestly, I have no idea!

-This is normally followed up by lots of lovely pictures.
+This is usually followed up by lots of lovely pictures.

-But I just want to say, whatever you decide to do with your time, you don’t need to feel guilty.
+But I just want to say that you don’t need to feel guilty about whatever you decide to do with your time.

 If you’re keeping busy, that’s great!
-Keeping busy is great for your mental health and we’ll probably not get the chance for all this free time again (if you’re not working, that is).
+Keeping busy is excellent for your mental health, and we’ll probably not get the chance for all this free time again (if you’re not working, that is).
 Learning something new or spending quality time with the kiddies is a fantastic use of your time!
-Don’t feel guilty if you’re not taking this time chill out.
+Don’t feel guilty if you’re not taking this time to chill out.
 If you like to keep busy, then carry on!

 And now, just a few little tips to hopefully help you through